Praneetha35/ai-news-agent/README.md

 ## Conclusion

 The AI News Agent is a single pipeline: **fetch → curate → skim → write → send → save**.
-It doesn’t try to replace your judgment — it narrows the firehose to a few stories, pulls out the builder-relevant bits, and drafts in your voice so you can read in 60 seconds and post without starting from a blank page.
+It doesn’t try to replace your judgment, it narrows the firehose to a few stories, pulls out the builder-relevant bits, and drafts in your voice so you can read in 60 seconds and post without starting from a blank page.

 ---